Why Your U.S. Car Insurance Doesn't Work in Mexico

 |---|---|---|

-Note: Mexican insurance premiums are expected to rise 10–20%+ in 2026 due to new tax regulations eliminating VAT credits for insurers.
+Note: Mexican insurance premiums are expected to rise 10–20% in 2026 due to new tax regulations (the 2026 Federal Revenue Law) that eliminate VAT credits for insurers on claim payments.
+These costs will be passed on to policyholders.
 Locking in an annual policy early may help you avoid the steepest rate increases.

 Tips for Vacation Drivers vs. Frequent Crossers